Filajabob/filajabot-chess/README.md

 #### Executable (.EXE)
 1. Navigate to the Releases panel and select the latest release.
-2. Install the EXE file.
+2. Install the executable(s) you wish to use.
+3. Install the source code.
+4. Navigate to your downloaded files.
+Decompress and open the source code.
-3. Run the file.
-If the program closes immediately, try **Source Code**, then insert the executable into the source code directory.
+5. Insert the exectuable(s) into the source code folder.
+6. You can now run the exectuable(s) as you wish.
+You may also create a shortcut for easier access.

 #### Source Code
 1. Navigate to the Releases panel and select the latest release.